gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## branch 24-finalize-game

-Set the game to finalized.
+## Current Branch: 26-calcuations-feature

+Cucumber tests that the calcuations work.
+This branch tests the game calculations which include
-* do not allow updates to game
+* game runtime fields
+* payouts
-* recalculate season
+* points